ec-jrc/cbm/docs/dias4cbm_analysis.md

-# Use of DIAS for development of methods in the CbM
+# JRC CbM for data analysis

 ## CbM frontend for analysis